noeliacarrion/project-place-company-ironhack/README.md

 - To expand the gaming industry I've decided to find locations out USA and see what kind of companies there are in other countries.

-- It's important too the satisfaction's employees and the 30% have at least 1 childes.
-I've used Google API to find close to the radius schools or kindergarten
+- It's important the satisfaction's employees(30% of them have at least 1 child) as well as executives.
+For that reason, I've used Google API to find close to the radius schools or kindergarten and Starbucks.

 ### Cleaning process